MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `visualizationAppearances`

-If you want to show just one visualization on the dossier page, use the `visualizationAppearances` object to assign which visualization needs to be resized in the initial loading process and whether the user could see the resize button of the visualization.
+If you want to show just one visualization on the dashboard page, use the `visualizationAppearances` object to assign which visualization needs to be resized in the initial loading process and whether the user could see the resize button of the visualization.
 See [Embed a single visualization](./embed-vis.md) for more information about the feature.

 Format: